 Cash provided by financing activities totaled $1,899 million in the first nine months of 2001 as compared to $3,873 million during the same period of 2000.
 The first nine months of 2001 include the net issuances of short- and long-term debt of $2,541, partially offset by payments of dividends.

-Liquidity and Capital Resources [TO BE SUMMARIZED AND CROSS-REFERENCED]
+Liquidity and Capital Resources